flacnut/collateral/readme.md

 # Collateral

-An improvement on Mint.com for transaction analysis.
+An improvement on Mint.com for transaction analysis, I am building this while on paternity leave, in the brief minutes I get while being full time Papa.

 Proposed: